 By leveraging the Threat Stack platform, they can spot both known and unknown threats without needing to fine tune any rules or alerts.
 Threat Stack is built to detect anomalous activity anywhere within their environment, correlate it with other activities, and surface real issues that they can respond to immediately with full information.

 We’d like to thank Genesys and AWS for contributing to such an important conversation today, and we’re honored to power a big part of Genesys’ security organization.

 Final Words . . .

-If you’d like to learn more about the Threat Stack Cloud Security Platform®, click here to arrange a demo.
+If you’d like to learn more about Threat Stack’s intrusion detection platform (IDP), click here to arrange a demo.